Configuring AWS Devices

 AWS VPC Policy

-Security Cloud Control provides users the ability to keep security policies consistent across an Amazon Web Services (AWS) Virtual Private Cloud (VPC) associated with your AWS account.
+Security Cloud Control enables you to keep security policies consistent across any Amazon Web Services (AWS) Virtual Private Cloud (VPC) associated with your AWS account.
 You can also use Security Cloud Control to share objects across multiple device types.
-See the following topics for more information:
+See these topics for more information.

 AWS VPC Security Groups Rules